nov3mb3r/dfir/README.md

-# dfir-docker
+# dfir
 Collection of the most popular and widely used open-source forensic tools in a lightweight and fast docker image.

 ## Overview
+Focus what on what matters the most!
+Memory (volatility), registry (regripper), filesystem (sleuthkit).

+Volatility comes with SANS plugins to help you speed up your investigations.

-The Docker image is based on [Alpine Linux](https://hub.docker.com/_/alpine/) and contains the most popular open-source forensics tools.
+The Docker image is based on [Alpine Linux](https://hub.docker.com/_/alpine/)[Alpine Linux](https://hub.docker.com/_/alpine/), the most lightweight linux container distribution.
-Some of them are provided by the great folks of [SANS](https://github.com/sans-dfir).
+Some of the tool are provided by the great folks of [SANS](https://github.com/sans-dfir).

 ### Install Docker
 Wait!
 It's dangerous to go alone!